 “Fine, hit me then, but I’m not letting you just take what you want from me!”
 He pushed two open palms against Goda’s torso and glared at her with gritted teeth, until Goda took a step back with a mixture of bewilderment and laughter on her face.

 Kanna felt similarly bewildered.
-Just a moment before, the boy had been so complacent, to the point that it had even disturbed her; now he was trying to pick a fight with a woman who was nearly twice his size, over one tiny book that she had pilfered from his shelf.
+Just a moment before, the young man had been so complacent, to the point that it had even disturbed her; now he was trying to pick a fight with a woman who was twice his size, over one tiny book that she had pilfered from his shelf.

-The woman chased him into a corner and seized him and pressed him against the wall.
-It was only then that Kanna noticed how they grinned at each other.
+It was only then that she noticed how they grinned at each other.

 “What are you even doing, boy?”
 Goda huffed, seemingly a bit out of breath, pinning his struggling arms to his sides and trying to stifle his half-hearted kicks with her knees.

-The boy was squirming, but he had locked his gaze with Goda, and a strange, intense energy had filled the room.
+The young man was squirming, but he had locked his gaze with Goda, and an odd, intense energy had filled the room.
 Parama’s eyes were no longer empty as they had been before; they were quite full…of something.

 Kanna felt her heart beating wildly in her chest.
-For a split second, she felt the pressure of Goda’s hands on her own arms, as if it were she herself who was pressed against the wall in the boy’s stead.
+For a split second, she felt the pressure of Goda’s hands on her own arms, as if it were she herself who had been pressed against the wall in the boy’s stead.
 She wanted to tear her eyes away, but she couldn’t.
-A strange feeling vibrated up her legs.
+A strange feeling vibrated in her, a jolt of aliveness.

 She had to do something.
 She didn’t know what, but some force inside of her wanted to act—or to be acted upon.
-Without thinking, she jumped off the bed and rushed Goda, and she pushed her way between the two of them.
+Without thinking, she jumped off the bed and rushed Goda, intent on pushing her way between the two of them.

 “Stop!” she cried.
 “Let him go!”

 Again, Goda seemed taken by surprise.
-She shifted her weight to avoid the onslaught, but her arms slipped and she shoved Kanna against a nearby table with the force of her inertia.
+She lifted an arm to hold her back, but the force of Kanna’s inertia hit them both hard when they crashed together.
+Like usual, Goda barely moved.
+Kanna stumbled backwards into a nearby table, as if she had collided with a boulder at full speed.
 The contents on top of the pedestal shook; a few wax candles tumbled onto the floor.
 Kanna winced when she realized that the back of her leg had hit a sharp corner of the wood.

 “What?”
 Kanna snapped.
 “Are you going to hit me or something?”